 Climate change as related to GHG emissions is inherently cumulative.
 Though significance thresholds can be developed by air districts and State and Federal regulatory agencies, these thresholds and their related goals are intended to address GHG emissions at a cumulative and even a global level.
 Therefore, the analysis presented in Section 3.6, "Climate Change," includes the analysis of both the project and cumulative effects.
 The proposed project and the related projects would result in the generation of GHGs, in proportion to the size of each individual project, amount and time of operation of construction equipment, and distances traveled.
-However, the proposed project and the related projects that would generate GHG emissions in excess of threshold levels would implement the mitigation measures identified in their respective CEQA/NEPA documents and adopted to reduce emissions and/or purchase carbon offsets.
-Furthermore, the proposed project will not exceed CEQ GHG threshold guidance levels and the proposed project will be consistent with statewide climate change adaptation strategies.
+The proposed project and the related projects that would generate GHG emissions in excess of threshold levels would implement the mitigation measures identified in their respective CEQA/NEPA documents and adopted to reduce emissions and/or purchase carbon offsets.
+Furthermore, the proposed project will be consistent with Statewide climate change adaptation strategies.
 Therefore, the proposed project will not result in a cumulatively considerable incremental contribution to a significant cumulative effect related to climate change.